xcart/xcart-docs/_pages/kb_en/modules/product_questions.md

 ## Customer Experience

-The product questions feature becomes available to customers as soon as the module is installed and enabled.
+The product questions feature becomes available to customers as soon as the addon is installed and enabled.
 By default, it is only registered customers who can ask questions.
 If the store administrator choses to enable the feature for guest users as well, any non signed-in visitors will also be able to ask questions.

 To ask a question about a product, a visitor needs to use the _Ask a question_ link on the product details page: